Rust compiler: code optimizations (upd.)

 Benchmark 1: cargo clean; cargo build --release

-LTO affects compilation time in a significent way.
+LTO affects compilation time in a significant way.

 opt-level

-Let's check the last one.
+Let's check another one.
 With "opt-level" we can choose a general compiler optimization level.

 [profile.release]